-Actually a family of closely-related languages, Quechua – also known as Kichwa, Runa Simi, or Runa Shimi – is spoken by some 8-10 million people in the Andean highlands of Peru, Bolivia, Ecuador, and neighboring countries.
+Did you know Quechua (also known as Kichwa, Runa Simi, or Runa Shimi) is actually a family of closely-related languages rather than a single language?
+About 8-10 million people speak Quechua, mostly in the Andean highlands of Peru, Bolivia, Ecuador, and neighboring countries.

 You already know some Quechua words!

-Did you know that words like quinoa, poncho, jerky, and condor all come from Quechua?
+Did you know that words like quinoa, poncho, llama, condor, and beef jerky all come from Quechua?

 There are no irregular verbs in Quechua!

-Having trouble memorizing all the irregular verbs of Spanish, English, or French?
+Having trouble memorizing all the irregular verbs of Spanish or French?
 You don’t have to worry about irregular verbs in Quechua!

 Quechua’s fascinating grammar uses suffixes for just about everything